 Talk to your bank about overseas transactions fees before you leave - you may find that using mobile banking is a more convenient and cost effective way to manage your funds while you're on the move rather than phone banking.

 In addition, if you have any bills or repayments due while you're away, schedule an automatic payment - being on holiday is no excuse for being late, and it could possibly show up on your personal Equifax credit report.

 Protect yourself against fraud

 Practice careful card use as you would back home, shielding your PIN entry at ATMs and retailers.
 Keep important international phone numbers for your bank saved in your phone, so if something should go awry, you'll be able to ask for assistance.

-Once you're back in the country, you can request a copy of your credit report to see whether any changes have been made to your credit history while you were overseas.
+Once you're back in the country, you can request a copy of your Equifax credit report for free to see whether any changes have been made to your credit history while you were overseas.
 By signing up for a credit monitoring service such as an annual My Credit Alert subscription, you can also keep up to date with certain changes to your credit report via email notification.

 1ANZ, Reward yourself more often.
 Accessed June 2015.